 Specific set apart ‘dwelling places’ in many different shapes and forms are now exist today in Israel, Germany, England, India, USA, Canada, Korea, Singapore, Australia and Indonesia and we are sure many more.
 This is what we now call ‘The Tabernacle.’

 “2017 marks 19 years of Christian ministry and mission for Mark and Helen.
-Their ministry to us as a congregation has been a great blessing, encouraging and impacting in the teaching and building up of our church family.
+Their ministry to us as a congregation and movement has been a great blessing, encouraging and impacting in the teaching and building up of our church family.
 We love and affirm the Ministry to which God has called them here in Australia and overseas.
 It is critical for the days we all live in.”

 “Pursuing intimacy with God and His presence both individually and corporately is the desire of so many people today all over the world.
 The Tabernacle is the dwelling place of the Spirit, a place of relationship, refreshing, renewal, restoration, and strengthening.
 In the years we have known Mark and Helen we have seen a tremendous apostolic call of leadership on their lives to establish His Tabernacle where God has led them.
 They are people who have persevered through many trials and have been tested by fire.
 Their very breath is to be living Tabernacles of God’s presence and to impart the power of knowing God through worship to the emerging generations.
 We embrace Mark and Helen and their vision as they have been proven faithful and steadfast in their love of God, their commitment to relationship with people and their call.
 They also have a love for Israel and a balanced Biblical view and understanding of God’s covenant purposes for the Jewish people in these extraordinary times.”